soudeepd/soudeepd.github.io/pages/talk.md

 ### <a name="upcoming"></a>Upcoming talks

 - **Sep 2021**, Impact of global warming on rainfall: A Spatio-temporal study.
 RSS International conference 2021, Manchester, UK.

+### <a name="previous"></a>Previous talks

 - **Jul 2021**, Analyzing count data using a time series model with an exponentially decaying covariance structure.
-2021 Australian and New Zealand Statistical Conference (virtual).
+2021 Australian and New Zealand Statistical Conference (virtual), Australia.

 - **Jun 2021**, Spectral density based clustering method for spatio-temporal datasets.
-4th International Conference on Econometrics and Statistics, EcoSta 2021 (virtual).
+4th International Conference on Econometrics and Statistics, EcoSta 2021 (virtual), Hong Kong.

-### <a name="previous"></a>Previous talks

 - **May 2021**, A Mathematical Take on the Competitive Balance of a Football League.
 Guest lecture (virtual), Mathematics of Sports, Stanford University, Stanford, USA.